WHO IS

 OUR KINGS?

-We want the world to know these boys are children not a threat
+We want the world to know these boys are children not a threat.

 -OUR KINGS

-OUR KINGS exist so young Black boys can have a community where they can be recognized for the intelligent, unique, young men they are; supported in their efforts to navigate a world that marginalizes their importance; and treated with respect, as they learn how to lead themselves and their peers.
-Additionally, we desire to equip mothers of Black boys with the tools necessary to raise strong, loyal, responsible Black men, as well as provide a comforting community for both mother and son.
+OUR KINGS exists so young Black boys can have a community where they are recognized for the intelligent, unique young men they are; supported in their efforts to navigate a world that often marginalizes their importance; and treated with respect as they learn how to lead themselves and their peers.

-OUR KINGS understands the power of positive people moving in direction that is destined to advance and bind a community; therefore, we faithfully hope to one day witness the values and practices promoted at OUR KINGS to be evident in communities across the nation.
-Let it start with you, and your support of our humble organization.
+OUR KINGS understands the power of positive people moving together with purpose to strengthen and unite a community.
+We faithfully hope to one day see the values and practices nurtured at OUR KINGS evident in communities across the nation.

 ABOUT